alexwh/milight-opencomputers/README.md

 bulb.color("green") -- changes the color of the bulb to color name based on a colormap table

-color.get() -- gets the color of the block adjacent to the defined side (defualts to side.forward) -- also converts the decimal given by minecraft to it's corresponding number on the Mi-Light scale of 0-255
+color.get() -- gets the color of the block adjacent to the defined side (defaults to side.forward) -- also converts the decimal given by minecraft to it's corresponding number on the Mi-Light scale of 0-255

 bulb.colorNumber(color.get()) -- takes a 0-255 number instead of a string to set color, use with color.get()